maxim2266/pump/README.md

 stopping at the first error encountered, which in turn may either come from the iteration itself, or from the user callback.
 It is assumed, that every such pump may be called no more than once, so the framework actually wraps the iterator function in an object of type `pump.Handle` that enforces the single invocation property.
-The handle also gives methods to run the iteration, attach a filter, etc.
+In practice, many pumps involve some kind of I/O, hence the `error` return type in the signature.

 The framework makes a clear distinction between constructing a pump and invoking it.
-Given a pump handle, it can be invoked using `Run` method.
-All the other functions and methods only create new pumps from the existing ones.
+Given a pump handle, it can be invoked using its `Run` method, all the other functions only create new pumps from the existing ones:

-The framework provides a number of utility functions for dealing with pumps, in particular:
+* `Filter` creates a pump that filters its source through the given predicate.
+* `While` creates a pump that takes items from its source only while the given predicate is `true`.
+* `Pipe` creates a piped version of a pump where the source pump is run from a dedicated goroutine.
-* `Map` to convert a pump of type `T` to another pump of type `U` via a function `func(T) U`;
-	There is also a `MapE` version that maps via function `func(T) (U, error)`.
+* `Map` converts a pump of type `T` to another pump of type `U` via a function `func(T) U` applied to each data item; there is also a `MapE` version that maps via function `func(T) (U, error)`.
 * `PMap` and `PMapE` - parallel versions of `Map` and `MapE` respectively.
-* `Batch` to convert a pump to a batched version that invokes its callback with batches of the given size.
+* `Batch` converts a pump to a batched version that invokes its callback with batches of the given size.
-* `Chain` function to compose multiple pumps into one.
+* `Chain` creates a pump that invokes the given pumps one after another.

 Just as a little disclaimer, the framework is focussed on utility functions for the iterators of the above signature, but the user is still responsible for developing such iterators.